Public Cloud Workloads

-The primary and recommended usage reporting method is Veeam Service Provider Console, an automated and free tool for license management and reporting.
+The primary and recommended method to collect usage reporting data is Veeam Service Provider Console, an automated and free tool for license management and reporting.
 To enable license usage reporting, connect Veeam Backup & Replication servers.
 Once done, license usage from all workloads managed by that server will be included into the monthly License Usage Report.
-Regardless of the public cloud platform (AWS, Microsoft Azure, Google Cloud), every workload under protection (including Azure VMs, AWS RDS, VPC, and others) will appear in usage reports as a Cloud VM counter.

 Alternatively, license usage can be obtained by one of the following ways: